 An attorney can

-- Close accounts that are no longer needed.
+- Close accounts the donor no longer needs.

-- Manage the granter's mortgage, including applying for a new mortgage or changing the rates.
+- Manage the donor’s mortgage if the POA covers property and financial affairs — including applying for a new mortgage or changing rates.

 Information Message

-- Change ownership of the account or add new parties to the account.
+- Change account ownership or add someone new to the account.

 Information Message